angular-ui/bootstrap/CONTRIBUTING.md

 We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
 Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-The best part is that you don't need to create plunks from scratch - you can for one from our [demo page](http://angular-ui.github.io/bootstrap/).
+The best part is that you don't need to create plunks from scratch - you can use one from our [demo page](http://angular-ui.github.io/bootstrap/).

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using http://plnkr.co/, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.